Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 > a lab home that makes the rest of the work possible

 That one decision changes the environment around the work.
 It gives Steve an academic base, gives other collaborators a place to connect, and makes future grant writing, salary support, and infrastructure planning far more credible.

+This document stays intentionally narrow.

+Its job is to explain the PI decision clearly and keep the first step easy to understand.

 ## Why this matters now